The Secretary of State was asked—

 I recently had the great pleasure of visiting schools across the north-east, as well as Opportunity North East, a new programme aimed at raising attainment in the key area of secondary schools.
 This already seems to be having an impact on schools—that was certainly my impression from conversations I had with school leaders—and we want to continue to build on that across the north-east.

 Since 2013, the total schools block grant in my constituency has gone down, whereas funding across London regionally has increased by 4.5%.
 I know that my right hon.
-Friend recognises the historical imbalances towards metropolitan areas, so what reassurances can he give me and the excellent schools in Orpington that the NFF will rebalance funding?
+Friend recognises the historical imbalances in favour of metropolitan areas, so what reassurances can he give me and the excellent schools in Orpington that the NFF will rebalance funding?

 The Department and the Government are working towards a hard national funding formula to ensure fair funding across the country in every single constituency.
 I know that my hon.
 Friend has been campaigning hard to raise the issue facing his schools, and we will listen closely.